Lynbrook, Victoria: History

 In 1999, the Urban Land Corporation released land in the first stage of what was then called Lynbrook Heights.
 These blocks are located on the opposite side of the South Gippsland Highway to the sales office and the first few stages of the Lynbrook development.
 Lynbrook Heights offered larger blocks (greater than 650 square metres) than earlier land releases, as well as city views from the hill.
 The development included a recreational area called Tower Hill.
 The Lynbrook Heights section is a triangular section of land wedged between the South Gippsland Highway and Hallam Road, but is part of Lynbrook Suburb.

 Lynbrook Primary School opened in January 2005 with an initial enrolment of 175 students, and 937 students in 2013.
 A Catholic primary school, St Francis de Sales Primary School, opened in 2010 on the corner of Aylmer Rd and Henning Ave.

 A maternal and child health centre was constructed by Casey Council and opened in early 2006.
 This centre also includes a pre-school kindergarten for the growing number of children in the area.

 Banjo Paterson Park, a large recreation reserve, has many paths for walking and cycling, a barbecue area, a large children's playground, open spaces and a football / cricket oval.
 The oval was home to the "Lynbrook Lakers" cricket team which fields a number of adult and children's cricket teams in the local Dandenong District Cricket Association (DDCA) league, where the 1st XI has won the premiership for the last 3 years straight (2006/07, 2007/08, 2008/09).
 A new oval has been constructed, complete with clubroom facilities, which the club will be using from the commencement of the 2009/10 season at Marriot Waters in nearby Lyndhurst.

-On the corner of South Gippsland Highway and Lynbrook Boulevard is a small shopping centre complex managed by Retpro since opening in March 2007.
-Lynbrook Village features a 3,700 square metre Coles Supermarket and Liquor outlet along with 33 speciality stores including Foiled Again Hairdressing salon, and a free standing building, previously occupied by Red Rooster, then Souvlaki Hut, and is now occupied by Suburban Burger.

 On 22 April 2012, the Lynbrook railway station opened on the Cranbourne line.
 It is located north of Aylmer Road.

 On 30 May 2015, the Lynbrook Community Centre opened which is located on the corner of Lynbrook Boulevard and Harris Street.
 This is a multipurpose community facility which abuts the local shopping centre.

 The Lyndhurst Football and Netball Club was established in 2009 by Andrew King formally known as Lynbrook Football Club based at Lynbrook Primary School.